cotldus/book-it/README.md

-# book-it
+# BOOK-IT
-Book-it is a mobile app that enables consumers to book movie tickets on the go.
+BOOK-IT is a mobile app that enables consumers to book movie tickets on the go.

 This repo was created for OCBC's UI/UX challenge (final assessment)